icoutdoor/icoutdoor.github.io/README.md

 ## About the Site

 The site is hosted for free on GitHub Pages.
 It uses Jekyll to handle posting and all that sort of stuff.
 Jekyll's docs are pretty good so if you're wondering you can check them out [here](https://jekyllrb.com/docs/).
 I made the site using pure HTML with a little bit fo JS (literally just for the rotating header) so it's pretty lightweight and loads quite fast, so long as the images aren't too big.
+I'm also not much of a web developer so it's probably a bit of a shitshow.

 ## Adding new posts